Tuesday, March 31, 2026

 March 4, 2026 - 4:00 PM (CET)

-In this webinar, we will look at ways to create adaptive buildings that adjust their design to surroundings, such as trees on the site.
+This webinar looks at ways to create adaptive buildings that adjust their design to their surroundings, such as trees on the site.
 This design approach is useful in the early stages when data is insufficient, when it is not possible to visit the proposed construction site, or when the location itself is not yet known.

-This kind of task needs quick and flexible solutions that let you change the design in the future without extra effort, while keeping the main ideas that the architect put into it.
-That's why we'll use Grasshopper for modeling and AI tools for renders.
+This kind of task needs quick, flexible solutions that let you change the design in the future without extra effort, while preserving the main ideas the architect put into it.
+That's why we'll use Grasshopper for modeling and AI tools for renderings.

 About the speaker:

 Albert Sumin is an Architect and Computational Designer at Coop Himmelb(l)au (Vienna, Austria).
 He is also an Autodesk Certified Professional Revit Architecture and MEP, and an Autodesk Expert Elite Alumni.
-He contributes with lectures and workshops at PAAcademy, Design Morphine and MARCH School.
+He contributes through lectures and workshops at PAAcademy, Design Morphine, and MARCH School.

 Wednesday, February 18, 2026